 This is why I always advise friends to never get back with an ex, despite the fact that every flawed relationship looks so rosy in hindsight, scrubbed of its passive-aggressive arguments and last-minute cancellations.
 Biology is actually trying to be kind when our brains wipe out unpleasant memories, but that’s a double-edged sword.
-In this magical hindsight filter, an ex who didn't treat you very well can look pretty awesome.

 I’ve had the relationship that started, stopped, and started again—only to stop for good, with some fireworks for good measure.
 I’ve also had relationships that simply started and ended in tears.
 So after all I’ve learned, and all the advice I’ve told my friends, even I was surprised when I got together with my current boyfriend…

 But not every relationship that fizzled initially is doomed to fail a second time.
 Here’s why this time feels different.